How life insurance, probate, and wills work

 What is life insurance?

-Life insurance is a contract between you and a life insurance company, whereby, if you or the proposed insured (in case you are not the person insured) die, the company will pay a lump sum of tax-free money to your named beneficiary.
-In exchange, you agree to pay them regular insurance premiums, which is a small amount of money over time.
-Head here for a more in-depth look at how life insurance works.
+Life insurance is a contract between you and a life insurance company.
+If you, the insured person, die, the insurance company will pay a lump sum of tax-free money to your named beneficiary.
+In exchange, you agree to pay them regular insurance premiums, which are a small amount of money over time.

 What is an estate?

-For example, high value items like your car, jewellery, and bank accounts as well as any property you own like your home, cottage, or land.
-It must be remembered that your liabilities are also part of your estate, such as any loans, lines of credit, and other debts.
+For example, high-value items like your car, jewellery, and bank accounts.
+It also includes any property you own, like your home, cottage, or land.

-If you have assets that you wish to pass onto another person when you die, then your estate (in most cases) must be probated.
+The total value of your estate is your assets minus your liabilities.
+And, if you have assets that you wish to pass onto another person when you die, then your estate (in most cases) must be probated.

 What is a will?